 4. Academic and business plan to be developed - Responsibility of Faculty Pro-Vice-Chancellor(s) with advice from the Director, Governance Services & University Secretary and Deputy Vice-Chancellor, University Services.

-[Central funds may be accessed subject to approval of the Senior Deputy Vice-Chancellor to cover costs of negotiations, legal and other professional fees and other costs associated with the development of academic and business plans and contracts.]
+[Central funds may be accessed subject to approval of the Provost to cover costs of negotiations, legal and other professional fees and other costs associated with the development of academic and business plans and contracts.]

 5. Academic approval - Responsibility of Academic Board.